davidecarini/AI_Accelerators_MSc_Thesis/HLS4ML/README.md

 Python 3.7

 ## Run the Virtual Environment
-All the libraries are in the virtual environment
+All the libraries and the source of the SWs are in the virtual environment.
 ```
 ./script.sh
 ```